rjagrit/Logic-App-Dev-Microsoft-Azure-by-Khoj-Info.-Pvt.-Ltd./README.md

 ## Logic App-2

 **What it does:**
-Address validation using an HTTP trigger.
+Address validation using an HTTP trigger (if condition)

 ### 🔹 Steps:
 1. Trigger → **"When an HTTP request is received"**